 First off I want to say that this is not an in-depth review.
 There is 20 HDR Software that I found and wanted to share on this page.
-I don’t have time to go through all of them and do a complete review of each one.
+I didn’t have time to go through all of them and do a complete review of each one.
 The goal with this post is the show you all the HDR Software that’s available for you.
 I highly recommend that you download the one you think might work for you and try it yourself.
 All the HDR software listed below have some sort of trial offer.
 When it comes to HDR I have a specific workflow and look.
 But that doesn’t mean my workflow or my HDR image results will work for you.
 So please try them out for yourself.
 Hopefully this HDR review will give you a good place to start when getting into the world of HDR photography.
 A beginner HDR photographer can easily get lost with all the software available.

 - Aurora HDR (5 Stars)